Starting a side-gig, freelance work, or small home-based business is a great way to supplement the income you make from your main employment.

 3. Vehicle Expenses

-If you use your car for business purposes, for example, traveling to meet clients, going to purchase office supplies, visiting your accountant or attending a training, you can deduct some of your vehicle expenses.
-It’s essential you keep a detailed travel log indicating dates, destination, purpose, and distance traveled.
+If you use your car for business purposes, for example, travelling to meet clients, purchasing office supplies, visiting your accountant, or attending training, you can deduct some of your vehicle expenses.

-Expenses that are deductible include fuel costs, parking tickets, insurance, leasing costs, maintenance and repairs.
 Deductible expenses should be based on the business percentage use.
-Expenses incurred from using the vehicle for your personal errands does not count.
+Expenses incurred from using the vehicle for your personal errands do not count.

 You can also deduct depreciation on the car if you own it (up to 30% per year).

 Related: Work From Home Jobs for Moms.